forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 Forward Email provides a comprehensive SMTP service designed specifically to address the unique challenges of device email configuration.
 Our infrastructure supports multiple connection types and security levels, ensuring compatibility with both cutting-edge equipment and legacy devices that remain in active use.

-For modern devices with TLS 1.2+ support, use our primary SMTP server at smtp.forwardemail.net with port 465 for SSL/TLS connections or port 587 for STARTTLS connections.
+For modern devices with TLS 1.2+ support, use our primary SMTP server at smtp.forwardemail.net with port 465 for SSL/TLS connections (recommended) or port 587 for STARTTLS connections.
 These ports provide enterprise-grade security and are compatible with all current device firmware versions.

 Legacy devices that only support TLS 1.0 can use our specialized compatibility ports.
 Port 2455 provides SSL/TLS connections with TLS 1.0 support, while port 2555 offers STARTTLS with legacy protocol compatibility.
 These ports maintain the highest possible security while ensuring continued functionality for older equipment.